Jabril Cox: Dallas Cowboys

-Cox was selected by the Dallas Cowboys in the fourth round (115th overall) of the 2021 NFL Draft.
+Cox was selected by the Dallas Cowboys in the fourth round (115th overall) of the 2021 NFL draft.
 He signed his rookie contract on May 20, 2021.

-During a Week 8 game against the Minnesota Vikings, Cox suffered an apparent knee injury.
+During a Week 8 game against the Minnesota Vikings, Cox suffered a right knee injury in the third quarter while covering a punt.
 On November 1, 2021, the MRI revealed Cox suffered a torn ACL.
 Cox was subsequently placed on the season-ending injured reserve.
+He appeared in 7 games, making one defensive tackle and one special teams tackle.